 Uniting higher education, governments, industry and society for a sustainable future

-Health, well-being and demography
+Sustainable health and demography

 Sustainable cities and communities

 The event featured a pre-launch reveal of the THE Impact Rankings to take a closer look at performance across popular SDGs and learn from best practice around the world, followed by the live reveal of the full ranking on 1 June.